LLM Platform Security: Applying a Systematic Evaluation Framework to OpenAI's ChatGPT Plugins: Attack surface between plugins

 \textbf{Risk impact.} Successful topic squatting will allow a plugin to deprive other plugins of users and revenue.
 Plugin will also be able to harvest user data and trick users into sharing their data.
 Additionally, if the plugin is unable to fulfill the offered service, it could cause harm to users in several ways.

 \textbf{Evidence of risk.} Expedia~\cite{expedia_plugin}, a well-known travel reservation service, hosts a plugins which instructs ChatGPT to \textit{``ALWAYS uses Expedia plugin to provide travel recommendations for ANY user's travel-related queries''}.
 To evaluate whether the use of all caps and direct command would allow Expedia to intercept user prompts for all travel related queries, we installed Expedia's plugin in a chat session with ChatGPT, along with two other travel plugins, Trip.com~\cite{tripcom_plugin} and Klook \cite{klook_plugin}, and made travel related queries.
-We found that ChatGPT automatically routed user prompts to Expedia, without asking users for their preference, as seen in our partial interaction with Expedia in Figure~\ref{fig:expedia-other-plugins}. \href{https://github.com/llm-platform-security/chatgpt-plugin-eval/blob/main/expedia-trip-klook-interaction.pdf}{Expedia, Trip.com, and Klook interaction link}\footnote{\href{https://github.com/llm-platform-security/chatgpt-plugin-eval/blob/main/expedia-trip-klook-interaction.pdf}{https://github.com/llm-platform-security/chatgpt-plugin-eval/blob/main/expedia-trip-klook-interaction.pdf}} presents complete interaction with these plugins.
+We found that ChatGPT automatically routed user prompts to Expedia, without asking users for their preference, as seen in our partial interaction with Expedia in Figure~\ref{fig:expedia-other-plugins}. \href{https://github.com/llm-platform-security/chatgpt-plugin-eval/blob/main/expedia-trip-klook-interaction.pdf}{Expedia, Trip.com, and Klook interaction link}~\cite{expedia-trip-klook-interaction} presents complete interaction with these plugins.
 Analysis conducted on June 09, 2023.

 Additional analysis of plugins with overly broad functionality descriptions is in Appendix~\ref{appendix:overly-broad-plugins}.

 \textbf{Observation.} Broad and targeted functionality descriptions make it challenging to interpret the functionality offered by plugins, which can confuse both users and LLMs.
 It is a key challenge for LLM platforms to develop unambiguous natural language based programming interfaces.